On The Scalability of P2P Swarming Systems: Introduction

-In this work we propose models to evaluate the impact of different system parameters and system strategies on attainable throughput.
-First, we derive an upper bound on the throughput achieved when the publisher adopts most deprived peer selection and rarest-first block selection, while peers adopt random peer selection and random useful block selection. \eat{ We MUST be careful here when we talk about bounds, since we still do not prove anything.
+\textbf{System throughput upper-bound. } First, we derive an upper bound on the throughput achieved when the publisher adopts most deprived peer selection and rarest-first block selection, while peers adopt random peer selection and random useful block selection. \eat{ We MUST be careful here when we talk about bounds, since we still do not prove anything.
 May be we should say that we obtain the throughput for large swarm sizes?
-Or leave the way it is? see all places when we mention "bounds" } The bound is significantly larger than the maximum attainable throughput in the scenarios studied in~\cite{hajek}, where both peers and publishers adopt random peer and random useful block selection.
-This means that the system's performance \daniel{can substantially} increase when the server adopts a simple policy that gives priority to those peers that possess the smallest number of blocks in the swarm.
+Or leave the way it is? see all places when we mention "bounds" } The bound is significantly larger than the maximum attainable throughput observed in the scenarios studied in~\cite{hajek}, where both peers and publishers adopt random peer and random useful block selection.
+This means that system performance \daniel{can substantially} increase if the server adopts a simple policy that gives priority to those peers that possess the smallest number of blocks in the swarm.

-We identified two regions in which the P2P systems can operate.
-In the first, where $\lambda < \lambda_s$, the system is stable.
-In the second, where $\lambda_s < \lambda < \lambda_c$, the system is unstable, but its throughput can still increase as a function of the number of peers in a swarm.
-This property that throughput increases with swarm size permits the development of efficient models capable of solving systems with a large number of users.